 Agricultural land in the Greater Darwin region occupies 560 square kilometres, or 18 per cent of the region.
 Areas classified as conservation and natural environments (nature conservation, protected areas and minimal use) occupy 2,150 square kilometres, or 69 per cent of the region.
 The most common land use by area is grazing native vegetation, which occupies 423 square kilometres or 14 per cent of the Greater Darwin region.

-Public administration and safety was the largest employment sector with 12,000 people, followed by construction with 10,200 people and health care and social assistance with 8,200 people.
-Other important employment sectors in the territory were retail trade and education and training.
-The agriculture, forestry and fishing sector employed 1,100 people, representing 1 per cent of the region's workforce.
+Public administration and safety was the largest employment sector with 11,700 people, followed by construction with 9,800 people and health care and social assistance with 8,600 people.
+Other important employment sectors in the territory were retail trade, education and training, and accommodation and food services.
+The agriculture, forestry and fishing sector employed 1,300 people, representing 2 per cent of the region's workforce.

 Value of agricultural production

 In 2014–15, the gross value of agricultural production in the Darwin region was $55 million, which was 7 per cent of the total gross value of agricultural production in Northern Territory ($835 million).

 The Darwin region has a diverse agricultural sector.
 The most important commodities in the Darwin region (refer to figure below) based on the gross value of agricultural production were other livestock for meat ($21 million), followed by mangoes ($12 million) and melons ($10 million).
 These commodities together contributed 77 per cent of the total value of agricultural production in the region.
 In 2014–15 the Darwin region accounted for 91 per cent ($4 million) of the total value of the state's nursery production.